sparabu/eddie2/PRD.md

   - AI responses in the user's chosen language
   - Consistent language experience throughout the app

+- **Authentication & User Management**:
+  - Email and password-based authentication
+  - Google Sign-In integration
+  - Account deletion with confirmation
+  - Profile management with display name and profile picture
+  - Firestore integration for user data persistence
+  - Offline support with error handling
+  - Enhanced authentication state management
+  - Improved error handling and user feedback

 ### 6.2 Known Issues
 - File picker package shows warnings about missing implementations for desktop platforms
 - These warnings don't affect web functionality but should be addressed for desktop deployment
+- Firestore connectivity may experience intermittent issues in certain network environments
+- Google Sign-In shows deprecation warnings for the `signIn` method which will need to be addressed in a future update

 ### 6.3 Next Steps
 - Address file picker warnings for better desktop platform support